ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 **Valid values**: `Issuer`, `ClusterIssuer`

 **Impact**:
-- `Issuer`: Internal certificate references remain namespace-scoped and can be used in all permission modes
+- `Issuer`: certificate references remain namespace-scoped and can be used in all permission modes
-- `ClusterIssuer`: Internal certificate references use a cluster-scoped issuer and should only be used with `cluster` permission mode
+- `ClusterIssuer`: certificate references use a cluster-scoped issuer and should only be used with `cluster` permission mode

-**Related variables**:
-- `mas_permission_mode`

-**Note**: Choose an issuer kind that matches the permission mode. `Issuer` is universally valid across all permission modes, while `ClusterIssuer` is restricted to `cluster` mode.
+*Note**: Choose an issuer kind that matches the permission mode. `Issuer` is universally valid across all permission modes, while `ClusterIssuer` is restricted to `cluster` mode.

 #### mas_certificate_duration
 Specifies the validity period for MAS certificates.